Camelina sativa: Use in Canada

 Approximately 50,000 acres are currently cultivated in Canada.
-The Camelina Association of Canada projects Canada estimates that 1 to 3 million acres could be planted in the future.
+The Camelina Association of Canada estimates that 1 to 3 million acres could be planted in the future.
 Several factors challenge the spread of camelina cultivation in Canada: it does not have government crop classification, and camelina meal is not approved as livestock feed.
 In early 2010, Health Canada approved camelina oil as a food in Canada.

 In 2014, camelina was included for the first time in Canada's Advance Payments Program (APP), commonly known as the cash advance program.

 Genetics

-The first full genome sequence for Camelina was released on 1 August 2013, by a Canadian research team.
+The first full genome sequence for Camelina sativa was released on 1 August 2013 by a Canadian research team.
 The genome sequence and its annotation are available in a genome viewer format and enabled for sequence searching and alignment.
 Technical details of Camelina's genome sequence were published on 23 April 2014 in the academic journal Nature Communications.

-In 2013 Rothamsted Research in the UK reported they had developed a genetically modified form of Camelina sativa that produced Eicosapentaenoic acid (EPA) and Docosahexaenoic acid (DHA).
-EPA and DHA are omega-3 fatty acids which are beneficial for cardiovascular health.
+In 2013, Rothamsted Research in the UK reported they had developed a genetically modified form of Camelina sativa that produced eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) at levels equivalent to fish oil.
+EPA and DHA are long-chain omega-3 fatty acids which are beneficial for cardiovascular health.
 The main source of these omega-3 fatty acids is fish but supplies are limited and unsustainable.
+In October 2023, Yield10 Bioscience acquired an exclusive commercial license for the Rothansted's EPA/DHA Camelina.
+In January 2024, Yield10 requested a Regulatory Status Review from USDA-APHIS for the modified Camelina.